iantearle/darksky.net-javascript-api/README.md

-Pull Requests welcome, if you have used this script in a project let me know, i'd like to start a directory.
+Pull Requests welcome, if you have used this script in a project let me know, I'd like to start a directory.
 Have fun.

 forecast.io-javascript-api
 ==========================